 Tactics (T)

-- Select the specific marketing channels you will use to reach your target audience (e.g., social media marketing, content marketing, email marketing, influencer marketing, paid advertising, public relations).
+- Select the specific marketing channels you will use to reach your target audience (e.g., social media marketing, content marketing, email marketing, influencer marketing, paid advertising, and public relations).

 - Develop detailed marketing campaigns for each chosen channel, outlining the specific tactics and content you will use to communicate your brand message.